 We’re Ready To Help Your Child Get His Father Back

 The Ridge has helped thousands of parents just like you start to reconnect your family through comprehensive alcohol and drug addiction treatment.
+We offer detox programs and an inpatient rehab facility.
 Whether you and your child’s father are married, separated, or share parentage in any other model, your child deserves to have two parents who love, support, and show up for them.

 The Ridge: Recovery for Life